5 Things I Wish I Knew Before I Got My Tattoos Removed

 The location of your tattoo does matter

 It took weeks for my treated ankle tattoo to be healed.
 Also, I’ve noticed that the tattoo on my back was the fastest one to heal and fade though there are some specific reasons why tattoos fade.
 One reason is if your tattoo is always exposed to the UV rays.
 The UV rays will most certainly cause fading and skin aging.
 Some experts believe that if you don’t want your tattoos to fade, you should choose areas where they are least exposed to the sun or where there’s less friction.
-And here’s another suggestion: choose to be tattooed far from the heart.
+Here’s another suggestion: choose to be tattooed far from the heart.

 Your tattoo removal result depends on the color of your tattoo

 The color of your tattoo matters so much if you are planning to undergo a tattoo removal procedure.
 Based on my experience, the colors that are difficult to treat through PicoSure are: red, yellow and blue while the ones that respond well to the treatment are green and black.
 Since the success of your tattoo removal depends on your tattoo, do not limit to only one laser treatment.
 I did PicoSure and RevLite and it’s easy for me to identify which one is the most effective.
-Because PicoSure failed to treat the red and yellow ones, I tried RevLite since it’s known to be effective in removing the difficult colors I mentioned.
+PicoSure failed to treat the red and yellow ones.
+As a result, I tried RevLite since it’s known to be effective in removing the difficult colors I mentioned.

-In the photo below you may notice that it took me three sessions for the red ink to fade away.
+In the photo below, you may notice that it took me three sessions for the red ink to fade away.